 AI in the Food Industry

-Ida from Connecterra is using AI to help farm owners to predict and prevent some health problems with the cattle they own.
-While protecting the actual assets, the data gathered from the farm helps to keep cattle healthy and producing higher-quality beef and milk.
+Ida from Connecterra is using AI to help farm owners predict and prevent some health problems with the cattle they own.
+While protecting the actual assets, the data gathered from the farm helps keep cattle healthy and producing higher-quality beef and milk.
 The Yield startup is monitoring agriculture and aquaculture environments to create predictions and offer insights.

-- AI will improve restaurant-management software to the extent that it will allow managers to be informed on product availability and correct pricing, adjusting to trends and customer preferences beforehand
+- AI will improve restaurant-management software to the extent that it will allow managers to be informed on product availability and correct pricing, adjusting to trends and customer preferences beforehand.

-AI Insight in Business Analytics
+AI Insights in Business Analytics